alnvdl/varys/README.md

    This is optional, but it is somewhat pointless not to have one.
 - `PORT`: The port on which the server will run.
    Default is `8080`.
-- `PERSIST_INTERVAL`: The interval at which the feed list is persisted to disk.
+- `PERSIST_INTERVAL`: The interval for persisting the feed list to the disk.
    Default is `1m`.
-- `REFRESH_INTERVAL`: The interval at which the feeds are refreshed.
+- `REFRESH_INTERVAL`: The interval for refreshing the feeds.
    Default is `5m`.
-- `HEALTH_CHECK_INTERVAL`: The interval at which the server health is checked.
+- `HEALTH_CHECK_INTERVAL`: The interval for checking the health of the service.
+   Default is `1m`.
 Default is `3m`.

 ## API